ta-data-bcn/Project-Week-2-Barcelona/Kick-Off.md

 * Start preparing the slides for Friday's presentation.

 **Friday**
-* Presentation time at **3 PM**!
+* Presentation time at **11:30 AM**!
 There will be a 15-minute break during the presentations.

 ## Datasets
 ### Transportation